AsyncDeveloper245/Docsite-Revamp/README.md

 3. Use the Jinja templating engine to pass context varies between different templates.
 4. Use the BautifulSoup to Create a navigation bar and sidebar.
 5. Integrate a third party API to create the GDC dictionary viewer.

+## Future Goals

+The site generator appears to have a promising future.
+There are still a few parts that need some further development.
+Among them are:

+- Create parsers for various input kinds by modifying the Python script to parse input based on file type.
+- Make code chunks available for testing by users on documentation pages.
+- Alter script to properly parse static (image) files
+- Instead of relying on the pre-existing files in the templates directory, let users use their own basic templates.

+## My Experience

+I enjoyed my experience with GSoC.
+This summer, working on the project allowed me to gain a lot of knowledge.
+From someone who didn't know much about static site generators (and didn't use them much) to someone who has developed a site generator and understands the technical aspects of how they operate.
+I want to thank Bill, my mentor, as well as Jacob for assisting me anytime I ran into problems or was unsure on how to approach a subject.
+Additionally, I would want to thank the Center for Translational Data Science, Chicago community for giving me the chance to collaborate with them and for assisting me in better understanding the ecosystem and how it functions.

+In the future, I'd like to help the GDC Documentation Project by enhancing the services they provide, either by coding or by offering suggestions.
+As I transfer the torch to the successors, I will also assist those who want to contribute to the GDC Documentation Project by explaining things and the environment.
+In the end, GSoC is only the start.